We have reached a point where the integrated graphics cards in the CPUs have easily replaced the entry-level discrete GPUs from NVIDIA and AMD.

-It is crucial that you select the right processor with the right graphics.
-Sometime a CPU may have an excellent ‘CPU’ performance but lag behind in terms of its graphics prowess.
+You must select the right processor with the right graphics.
+Sometimes a CPU may have an excellent ‘CPU’ performance but lag in graphics prowess.

-- Note that most of the AMD APUs from the 4000 Renoir series are OEM Only and hence can only be found on Pre-built PCs.
+- Note that most AMD APUs from the 4000 Renoir series are OEM Only and can only be found on Pre-built PCs.

 Most Newer AMD APUs are OEM Only (Unfortunately)

-Most of the AMD APUs from the 4000 and the 5000 series are OEM only.
+Most AMD APUs from the 4000 and the 5000 series are OEM only.
 Meaning they can only be found on pre-built PCs by brands like Dell or HP.

-The only APUs that you can grab off the shelf and build a PC out of easily are the 3000 series APUs like the Ryzen 3 3200G and the Ryzen 5 3400G.
+The only APUs you can easily grab off the shelf and build a PC are the 3000 series APUs like the Ryzen 3 3200G and the Ryzen 5 3400G.

 Single Core Performance

-Here is the single core performance of the popular CPUs with iGPU mentioned above.
+Here is the single-core performance of the popular CPUs with the iGPU mentioned above.
 The scores are based on the Cinebench R20 Benchmark.

-The single core performance of a processor is an important measure of its prowess.
-Most of the software and games still utilize a single core for most of their tasks.
+The single-core performance of a processor is an important measure of its prowess.
+Most software and games still utilize a single core for most of their tasks.

-You will notice that most online multiplayer games like League of Legends, DOTA, Fortnite etc, often rely on one or two cores mostly.
-This is done in order to cater to a wider demographics of gamers around the world and to appeal to those with a lower budget or older PCs.
+You will notice that most online multiplayer games, like League of Legends, DOTA, Fortnite, etc., rely mostly on one or two cores.
+This is done to cater to a broader demographic of gamers worldwide and appeal to those with a lower budget or older PCs.

-Hence again, for most online titles, and also for many AAA titles, single core performance > multi-core performance.
+Hence again, for most online titles and AAA titles, single-core performance > multi-core performance.